galeone/galeone.github.io/_posts/2017-09-06-ethereum-node-raspberri-pi-3.md

 After the upgrade, we're unable to login via ssh as `root` (that's a good thing).
 Let's login as `geth`.

-We're now going to install `geth`, configure it to start at boot and fix some little problem that using external HDDs can cause to our RAID 1 setup.
+We're now going to install `geth`, configure it to start at boot and fix some little problem that using external HDDs can cause to our RAID-1 setup.

 {% include inarticlead.html %}

 ### geth & startup services

 Before installing `geth`, we have to disable any power saving options in our HDDs.
-We already connected the external HDDs to an externally powered USB in order to give them enough power to work.
+We have already connected the external HDDs to an externally powered USB in order to give them enough power to work.
 External hard drives slow down when the disk is not used and/or power them off.
-This can be a problem for our RAID configuration because once a drive turns off it becomes unavailable as storage and thus our RAID setup becomes useless.
+This can be a problem for our RAID configuration because once a drive turns off, it becomes unavailable as storage and so our RAID setup becomes useless.

-We have to disable both HDDs power saving settings and we have to do it every time we turn on our Raspberry pi.
+We have to disable both HDDs power saving settings and we have to do it every time we turn on our Raspberry Pi.
 A simple systemd service file is what we need.

 ```bash